Every song on Guns N’ Roses’ Appetite For Destruction, ranked from worst to best

 Truth be told, this is a bit of a fruitless exercise.
-Two years ago, when Kerrang! came up with the undisputed countdown of the 20 greatest Guns N’ Roses songs ever, nine of Appetite For Destruction’s 12 tracks were among its number.
+Many years ago, when Kerrang! came up with the undisputed countdown of the 20 greatest Guns N’ Roses songs ever, nine of Appetite For Destruction’s 12 tracks were among its number.
 Four of its songs were lodged in the top five.
 For lots of people, Appetite For Destruction is Guns N’ Roses.
 What the hell, then, are we doing ranking the best collection of songs by one of the best bands of all time?

 Luckily, we’re here to set the record straight.
 Below, then, is the definitive ranking of Appetite For Destruction’s 12 tracks.
 You might disagree.
 You’d be wrong.
 But that’s okay.
 Learning from our mistakes is what makes us better people.
 Remember that.